craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. On **LON-DC1**, signed in as **ADATUM\Administrator**.

 1. Open Internet Explorer.
-Browse to the **Microsoft 365 admin center** (admin.microsoft.com) and sign in as the tenant owner.
+Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.

-1. If asked to save the password or to stay signed in, select **Yes**.

 1. In the Navigation menu, select **Settings > Domains**.